 Classification.
-The Group classifies its financial assets at initial recognition under the following categories: (a) financial assets at amortized cost, (b) financial assets at fair value through other comprehensive income (FVOCI) and, (c) financial assets at FVPL.
+The Group classifies its financial assets at initial recognition under the following categories: (a) financial assets at amortized cost, (b) financial assets at FVOCI and, (c) financial assets at FVPL.
 The classification of a financial asset largely depends on the Group's business model and its contractual cash flow characteristics.
 Financial liabilities, on the other hand, are classified as either financial liabilities at FVPL or financial liabilities at amortized cost.

-As at December 31, 2022 and 2021, the Group does not have financial assets and liabilities at FVPL.
+As at December 31, 2023 and 2022, the Group does not have financial assets and liabilities at FVPL.